DX-SMART/BLUETOOTH-BEACON/README.md

-# LoRaModule Resource Download Center
+# Beacon Resource Download Center

 This repository provides technical documentation, testing tools, and reference source code for the full range of DX-SMART LoRa modules.